Nuclear Power in the World Today

 Argentina and Brazil both have commercial nuclear reactors generating electricity, and additional reactors are under construction.
 Chile has a research reactor in operation and has the infrastructure and intention to build commercial reactors.

-South Korea has plans or placed orders for 12 new nuclear power reactors.
+South Korea has four new reactors under construction and has placed orders for eight more.
 It is also involved in intense research on future reactor designs.

 Vietnam intends to have it first nuclear power plant operating about 2023 with Russian help and a second soon after with Japanese input.
 Indonesia and Thailand are planning nuclear power programs.

-Bangladesh has approved a Russian proposal to build its first nuclear power plant.
+Bangladesh has contracted with Russia to build its first nuclear power plant.
 Pakistan with Chinese help is building three small reactors and preparing to build two large ones near Karachi.

 Kazakhstan with its abundance of uranium is working closely with Russia in planning development of small new reactors for its own use and export.

-The United Arab Emirates is building the first three of four 1450 MWe South Korean reactors at a cost of over $20 billion and is collaborating closely with IAEA and experienced international firms.
+The United Arab Emirates is building four 1450 MWe South Korean reactors at a cost of over $20 billion and is collaborating closely with IAEA and experienced international firms.
 Iran’s first power reactor is in operation, and more are planned.

 Saudi Arabia, Jordan and Egypt are also moving towards employing nuclear energy for power and desalination.

-South Africa is committed to plans for further conventional nuclear power reactors.
+South Africa is committed to plans for 9600 MWe of further nuclear power capacity.